Nuno-Jesus/Make-A-Make/README.md

 The recompilation of the `hello.o` must be done if either `hello.o` does not exist or `hello.c` was changed since the last `hello.o` file was created.
 In the first time, there is no `hello.o` file, so it must be generated.

 Now suppose `hello.c` had recent changes.
-That means `hello.o` would have be recompiled.
+That means `hello.o` would have to be recompiled.
 Therefore, the `all` target would have to be remade because `hello.o` is newer than the final executable.

 Here's a summary: